aws/aws-panorama-cli/README.md

 }
 ```

+If you make any updates to your model or `desriptor.json` file after running this command, just re-run the command with the same `--model-asset-name` and the old asset will be updated with the new assets.

 #### Writing code and building a container

-people_counter package has the core logic to count the number of people, so let's create a file called `people_counter_main.py` at `packages/accountXYZ-people-counter-package-1.0/src` and add the relevant code to that.
+people_counter package has the core logic to count the number of people, so let's create a file called `people_counter_main.py` at `packages/accountXYZ-people_counter-1.0/src` and add the relevant code to that.
-Edit `packages/accountXYZ-people-counter-package-1.0/descriptor.json` to have the following content
+Edit `packages/accountXYZ-people_counter-1.0/descriptor.json` to have the following content
 ```JSON
 {
     "runtimeDescriptor":